Processing 1000 Genomes reference data for ancestry estimation

 We will first set up some bash variables and create directories needed; storing the names and directories of the reference will make it easy to use updated versions of the reference in the future.
 Is is also useful to keep the PLINK log-files for future reference.
 In order to keep the data directory tidy, we’ll create a directory for the log files and move them to the log directory here after each analysis step.

-In addition to PLINK v1.9, which is a requirment for the plinkQC
+In addition to PLINK v1.9, which is

-package, we will also need PLINK v2 for processing the downloaded the dataset.
-In the following, when plink
+processing the downloaded the dataset.
+In the following, when

-corresponds to v2.
+plink2 corresponds to v2.

-.
+1000 Genomes phase III (1000GenomesIII) is available in PLINK 2 binary format at https://www.cog-genomics.org/plink/2.0/resources#1kg_phase3.
+In addition, a sample file with information about the individuals’ ancestry is available.
 The following code chunk downloads and decompresses the data.
 The genome build of these files is the same as the original release of the 1000GenomesIII, namely CGRCh37.

 NB: CGRCh38 positions in vcf format can be found here.
 The remainder of this vignette will however look at the data processing required for the 1000GenomesIII available in PLINK 2 binary format.